 To be eligible to apply for any of the COFCL Scholarships, the applicant must meet the following criteria:

-- The applicant must be a female between the ages of sixteen (16) and twenty-six (29).
+- The applicant must be a female between the ages of sixteen (16) and twenty-nine (29).

 - The applicant must have a lived experience of Domestic Sex Trafficking and/or Exploitation, as defined below: